 - We will be leaders and role models, showing compassion for each other, young people and their families. - We believe that a young person who is motivated, encouraged and made to feel worthwhile will thrive. - Our ambition is to, wherever possible, be a Trust that does not exclude young people and to reduce restrictive practice as far as possible.
-Where we do exclude it will be a last resort. - Our Academies will have a positive culture, where reflection is actively pursued and practice is evidence based. - We are non-judgemental and have unconditional positive regard for young people and their families.
-We believe that you 'get more of what you focus on', so we always build on positives and celebrate positive behaviour and progress. - We focus on building young people's wellbeing and quality of life as our primary goal. - Our approaches are centred and individualised.
+Where we do suspend or exclude a pupil it will be a last resort. - Our Academies will have a positive culture, where reflection is actively pursued and practice is evidence based. - We are non-judgemental and have unconditional positive regard for young people and their families.
+We believe that you 'get more of what you focus on', so we always build on positives and celebrate positive behaviour and progress. - We focus on building young people's wellbeing, self-esteem and life chances as our primary goal. - Our approaches are person centred and individualised.